-Note: SSR transponders referred to above are those operating in Mode C or Mode S.
+Note: SSR transponders referred to above are those operating in Mode C or Mode S. [ACAS may also use automatic dependent surveillance - broadcast (ADS-B) signals received from other aircraft to improve its performance.]

 Aircraft address.
 A unique combination of twenty-four bits available for assignment to an aircraft for the purpose of air- ground communications, navigation and surveillance.